Ptosiek/pizero_bikecomputer/doc/software_installation.md

 - Adjust Altitude
   - Enter the current altitude to correct the sea level and increase the accuracy when an I2C pressure sensor is connected.

+### Connectivity

+- Wifi, Bluetooth
+  - Turn Wifi and BT On/Off at the software level using `rfkill`.
+- BT Tethering
+  - If dbus and bluez is available, start bluetooth tethering with a smartphone which are already paired using `bluetoothctl`.
+- GadgetBridge
+  - Receive notifications and GPS location from a smartphone.
+Install [GadgetBridge](https://gadgetbridge.org) Android app and toggle on.
+  - `dbus-next` and `bluez-peripheral` packages, which can be installed with the `pip3` command, is required.
+  - GadgetBridge app settings
+    - Enable all permissions.
+    - `Settings` > `Discovery and Pairing options` > `Ignore bonded devices`: Off, `CompanionDevice Pairing`: On, `Discover unsupported devices`: On, `Scanning intensity`: 2 or 3
+    - From `Connect new device` in the menu or `+` button, you can enter '`Device discovery`.
+Select the device(shown as host name), long press, and do pairing as `Bangle.js`.
+- Get Location
+  - Enable GPS location acquisition by Gadgetbridge.
+  - GadgetBridge app settings
+    - Click the Settings button in the list of devices on the top screen. `Use phone gps data`: On, `GPS data update interval in ms`: 5000-10000.
+    -
 ### Courses

 <img width="400" alt="menu-03-courses" src="https://github.com/hishizuka/pizero_bikecomputer/assets/12926652/35322fa8-e41e-4f8d-a922-fc86c8481cf5">